 This isn't to say that you need your human resources department to become experts on all company roles.
 However, you do want them to be familiar with the tasks that are performed during an average day, so the filtering process can run at a much more efficient pace.
 Putting yourself in the shoes of the candidate could further help your search to find the most qualified employee.

 Also, take the time to understand why this certain position was left vacant.
 See if you can look through old employee concerns and reports.
 If you can assign a problem, then you can apply a solution.

 Now, Take Your Time (But Not Too Much Time)

-Hiring managers need to strike a balance between finding qualified candidates, and doing so in an efficient and respectable amount of time.
-Taking too long to close a hire can result in the lose of a worthy applicant, and rushing the process can lead to a bad match.
+Hiring managers need to strike a balance between finding qualified candidates and doing so in an efficient and respectable amount of time.
+Taking too long to close a hire can result in the loss of a worthy applicant, and rushing the process can lead to a bad match.
 According to the National Business Research Institute, 43% of employers cited that filling vacant positions in a limited amount of time resulted in unfit and unqualified hires.

 You can think of the hiring process as oddly similar to the dating game.
 In a technical aspect, two parties engage, shape a bond, and establish goals that pursue together.
 When a company hires someone, they are granting them access to numerous resources and assets.
 An unsuccessful match can result in loss of time, money, and in some cases, can lead to security vulnerabilities.

 Having to refill a position after a failed hire is a time consuming and costly endeavor.
 Find your balance and place the right candidate the first time.